LuchoTecnologies/AutoSpotDL/readme.md

 Now you can use `donwloader.py` to download all the playlists, and `folder-sync.py` to copy the music to flashdrives, sd cards, and even to a phone using developer tools for android.

 This has been written with help of chatgpt and my knowledge.
 This isn't meant for people who don't know some computer and python basics, and isn't a final product.
 Use it if you know how to.
-Thanks
+Thanks!